 Our named executive officers are eligible to receive an annual incentive bonus based on the satisfaction of individual and company objectives established by our board of directors.
 These objectives may include individualized goals or company-wide goals that relate to operational, strategic or financial factors.
-For fiscal 2021, each of our named executive officers were eligible for an annual incentive bonus equal to fifty percent (50%) of their base salary.
-During fiscal 2021, the Compensation Committee increased Mr. Toler's annual incentive bonus to up to one hundred percent (100%) of his base salary.
+For fiscal 2022, Mr. Toler was eligible for an annual incentive bonus equal to 100% of his base salary, Mr. Lindeman was eligible for an annual incentive bonus equal to 50% of his base salary and Mr. Parker was eligible for an annual incentive bonus equal to 50% of his base salary.